open-telemetry/opentelemetry-specification/milestones.md

 the merged pre-aggregated and non-aggregated metrics API.
 There are other changes as well.

-We already plan for the next iteraion and we know that API is expected to be changed for the Alpha v0.3 milestone.
+We already plan for the next iteration and we know that API is expected to be changed for the Alpha v0.3 milestone.
 The big improvements in works are initialization and configuring logic as well as context propagation detachment.